aldo-gutierrez/bitmasksorter/README.md

 We use a bitmask as a way to get statistical information about the numbers to be sorted

 ## QuickBitSorter
-Is similar to QuickSort but for choosing the pivot we choose it using a bit mask.
+Is similar to QuickSort but for choosing the pivot we use the bit mask.
 Having the bit mask also helps when doing a flexible CountSort for the last bits.

 This is different to other QuickSort algorithms that normally use the last element as pivot or choose the average of three